Last week, I released the much sought-after, Automatic Nutrition calculator feature for Zip Recipes.

 Like VeryWell and HappyForks.com, in 3 steps, you can generate the nutrition label:

 But notice that it’s literally only one button click more than you usually would do when posting a recipe anyway.
-Click here to learn more about the Automatic Nutrition feature.
+You can have Automatic Nutrition on your site in a few clicks!

 Pros of Automatic Nutrition